RIOT-OS/RIOT/doc/doxygen/src/mainpage.md

 RIOT in a nutshell                                        {#riot-in-a-nutshell}
 ==================
-RIOT is an open-source  microkernel-based operating system, designed to match the requirements of Internet of Things (IoT) devices and other embedded devices.
+RIOT is an open-source microcontroller operating system, designed to match the requirements of Internet of Things (IoT) devices and other embedded devices.
 These requirements include a very low memory footprint (on the order of a few kilobytes), high energy efficiency, real-time capabilities, support for a wide range of low-power hardware, communication stacks for wireless and communication stacks for wired networks.

-RIOT provides a microkernel, multiple network stacks, and utilities which include cryptographic libraries, data structures (bloom filters, hash tables, priority queues), a shell and more.
+RIOT provides threading, multiple network stacks, and utilities which include cryptographic libraries, data structures (bloom filters, hash tables, priority queues), a shell and more.
 RIOT supports a wide range of microcontroller architectures, radio drivers, sensors, and configurations for